chriscowley/chriscowley.me.uk/source/_posts/2013-03-21-writeable-tftp-server-on-centos.markdown

 I needed to make it writeable so that it could be used for storing switch/router backups.
 It is trivially simple once you have read the man page (pro tip: RTFM).

+I am doing this on RHEL6, it should be fine on Centos, Scientific Linux or Fedora as is.
+Any other distro it will require some modification.
 First install it (install the client as well to test at the end:

 ```
 yum install tftp tftp-server xinetd